BETATry an improved version of this page

-Photographers take pictures of people, places, products and events.
-They may work for companies or individual clients, or create and sell their own images.
+Photographers take and process pictures of people, places, products and events.

 1. Entry requirements